marcoGarranzo206/pyGeneticAlgorithm/README.md

 pop_fitness = np.array([fitness(x) for x in pop])
 ```

 Next step comes the selection.
 Here, we choose which of our individuals are picked to "reproduce" for the next generation.
 The probability of being picked is proportional to their fitness (which is why it is important for it to be a positive value).
 In our example, a string with 10 characters in common with our target is 5 times more likely to be picked than a string with 2 characters in common.

+It is in this stage where playing with the fitness function can be very beneficial.
+It has been my experience that raising the fitness value to 2 can improve the crossover.
+In our example, a string with 10 characters in common will be 25 times more likely to be picked than one with 2 characters (10^2 / 2^2 = 100/4 = 25).
+As long as the transformation you do is montonic increasing (here, the fitness function is positive, so for all its values the square is an increasing function) the optimum will remain the same.
+Dont overdue it (raise it to the 10th poewer for example has been a bad idea in my experience) or you might get stuck choosing the same individual over and over again.

 Reproduction occurs in pairs, that is, we must choose 2 individuals to reproduce in order to generate a new individual (that is, a new solution to our function) through a process called crossover:

 ```python
 prob = fitness/np.sum(pop_fitness)